matthew1000/dee/README.md

 * Create a Lambda function, with a name such as 'dee', using Python 2.7.
 It can use the standard `AWSDeepLensLambda` role.
 * Change the handler to `dee.function_handler`
-* I've given it memory of 1536MB (though haven't checked how appropriate this is).
 * Upload the code.
 The `deploy.sh` script can help with this.
 * Publish the function.